Surgery for sarcoma that has spread

 You have a general anaesthetic.
 Next, the surgeon pushes special needles through the skin of the chest and next to the tumour, using CT guidance.
 A series of short electrical impulses then pass between the needles over several minutes to destroy the tumour cells.

-The needles may then be moved to repeat the process until the whole tumour has been treated, as well as a small area of surrounding tissue.
+The needles may then be moved to repeat the process.
+This goes on until the whole tumour is treated, as well as a small area of surrounding tissue.

 After surgery